Table of Contents

 MCP: npx @slack/mcp-server | Auth: OAuth2

-Slack is the only communication SaaS to achieve verified status in KanseiLink's 2026 telemetry, placing it among the top-rated services across all categories.
-A 91% success rate and 157ms average latency make it production-ready for embedded agent workflows.
+Slack is the only communication SaaS to achieve verified status in KanseiLink's 2026 evaluation, placing it among the top-rated services across all categories.
+A 157ms average latency makes it production-ready for embedded agent workflows (success-rate measurement data is still accumulating).

 The official MCP server (npx @slack/mcp-server) uses OAuth2 authentication and exposes channels, DMs, threads, reactions, and file sharing as callable tools.
 The primary failure mode is api_error (9 incidents), concentrated around Block Kit rich message formats.
 A confirmed workaround: switching from Block Kit to plain mrkdwn text resolves the majority of these failures.